flashcordon/big-history/Systeme-Terre.md

 ## Exobiologie

+- Figure 2c shows the typical reflectance signature of land plants, for which the significant features include the green bump in reflectance and the “red edge.”
+The latter is so-called because plant photosynthetic pigments absorb strongly in the visible or PAR, which strongly contrasts with high scattering in the NIR due to refraction between leaf mesophyll cell walls and air spaces inside the leaf.
+The wavelength of the “red edge” is more strictly defined as the inflection point in the slope of the reflectance between the red and
+NIR, and is sometimes referred to as the “red edge inflection point” or the “red edge position.”
+It falls generally around 700 nm, but the location and steepness may vary according to the organism’s abundance or thickness (if sensing over a large area) and physiological status; as shown later in this paper, there can be distinct differences between organism types.
 - The high reflection of land vegetation in the near-infrared, the vegetation red edge (VRE), is often cited as a spectral biosignature for surface vegetation on exoplanets.
 The VRE involves only a few percentage change in reflectivity for a disk-integrated observation of present-day Earth.
 Here we show that the strength of Earth’s